Make a multicolored and textured masterpiece with an iron-on technique called layering.

 - Many Cricut images are designed with multiple layers that fit together to form a composite image.
 Design and cut your layered image on your Cricut machine.
 Before cutting, be sure to Mirror your design so that your image layers are properly oriented once applied to your base material.

 - Plug in and power on your Cricut EasyPress.

-- Set the Cricut EasyPress temperature and timer to the setting that is recommended for your base material.
+- Set the Cricut EasyPress temperature to the setting that is recommended for your base material and heat-transfer material.
 Use this online Heat Guide or Cricut Heat app (for Cricut EasyPress 3) to find the right settings.

 - Preheat your base material with Cricut EasyPress for the recommended time.